mkmcbride10/CS400TeamProject/README.md

 #3.
 We assume that the user will put no more than 5 choices\n please fill the left blank with 'N/A' if your choices are less than 5

+### Command on the index page

+#1 you can select a topic, you can see the label under the "Start Quiz".
+And you will see the total numbers of different questions on the upper right corner.

+#2 You can add a question, please the follow the NOTE above.

+#3 You should import the Question to initilize the questions

+#4 You can save this(this won't close the window)

+#5 You can exit without save

 ### File directory
 .
 ├── README.md